 For those who refuse to pay an annual fee but still want some of the same benefits as the Blue Cash Preferred, our runner up, the Blue Cash Everyday Card from American Express surely accommodates.
 Offering the same 15-month 0% APR, cash back rewards are not as impressive yet still fairly commendable – groceries (3% up to $6,000 per year), gas stations (2%), and 1% on all other purchases.
 In the first 3 months, you’ll also receive a $100 bonus after spending $1,000.

-Best Cash Back Credit Card for Flat-Rate Rewards
+Best Cash Back Credit Card for Flat-Rate Rewards in 2021

 Citi®Double Cash Card – The Winner